-- Employer contributions and the amount of total service costs for future plan members were based upon a process to estimate future actuarially determined contributions assuming an analogous future plan member growth rate. - The AIR balance was excluded from the initial FNP, as, per statute, AIR amounts cannot be used to pay benefits until transferred to either the retirement benefits reserve or the survivor benefits reserve, as appropriate.
-AIR transfers to the FNP position and the subsequent AIR benefit payments were estimated and included in the projections. - Benefit payments and contributions were assumed to be made at the middle of the year. - Based on the above assumptions and methods, the DPS Division's FNP was projected to be available to make all projected future benefit payments of current members.
-Therefore, the long-term expected rate of return of 7.25 percent on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
-The discount rate determination did not use the municipal bond index rate, and therefore, the discount rate is 7.25 percent.
+Based on the above assumptions and methods, the DPS Division's FNP was projected to be available to make all projected future benefit payments of current members.
+Therefore, the long-term expected rate of return of 7.25% on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.
+The discount rate determination does not use the municipal bond index rate, and therefore, the discount rate is 7.25%.
 There was no change in the discount rate from the prior measurement date.

 Sensitivity of the School's proportionate share of the net pension liability to changes in the discount rate.
-The following presents the proportionate share of the net pension liability calculated using the discount rate of 7.25 percent, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.25 percent) or 1-percentage-point higher (8.25 percent) than the current rate:
+The following presents the proportionate share of the net pension liability calculated using the discount rate of 7.25%, as well as what the proportionate share of the net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.25%) or one percentage point higher (8.25%) than the current rate:

 1% Decrease Current Discount 1% Increase

 (6.25%) Rate (7.25%) (8.25%)

-Proportionate share of the net pension liability \$5,631,202 \$2,509,168 (\$67,192)
+Proportionate share of the net pension \$ 2,573,943 \$ 26,696 (\$ 2,076,503)

 Pension plan fiduciary net position.
-Detailed information about the DPS Division's FNP is available in PERA's Annual Report which can be obtained at www.copera.org/investments/pera-financial-reports.
+Detailed information about the DPS Division's FNP is available in PERA's ACFR which can be obtained at www.copera.org/investments/pera-financial-reports.